CyberFlameGO/CraftPatch/docs/README.md

 If every approach fails, the patch won't be applied and a `PatchApplyException` will be thrown.

-> <a name="nb1"><sup>1</sup></a> CraftPatch will fallback to finding a method only by its name if none of the options above were passed, but specifying the target method's signature is faster and less error prone.
+> <a name="nb1"><sup>1</sup></a> CraftPatch will fallback to a name-based search if none of the options above were passed, but specifying the target method's signature is faster and less error prone.
 >
 > <a name="nb2"><sup>2</sup></a> A method's **signature** is its set of parameters and *its return type*.
 For example, for the method:
 > ```java